Code Signing in Windows Applications

 Step 5: Trust the Certificate (Testing Only)

-To simulate a trusted signature, import the certificate to the Trusted Root store:
+To make Windows trust this self-signed certificate locally, import it to the Trusted Root store:

 1